Skip to contents

 Directory of files format:

-An array of numbers is stored as a single file with an 8-byte header, followed by the data values in little-endian binary format.
-Unsigned integers are encoded according to standard little-endian representation, and 32-bit and 64-bit floating point numbers as IEEE-754 format.
+This is the default storage backend due to its simplicity and high performance.
+Arrays are stored as binary files within a directory.
+Numeric array files have an 8-byte header followed by data values in little-endian binary format for integers and IEEE-754 for 32-bit and 64-bit floating point numbers.
 Header values are 8-byte ASCII text as follows: unsigned 32-bit integer UINT32v1, unsigned 64-bit integer UINT64v1, 32-bit float FLOATSv1, 64-bit float DOUBLEv1.
 Arrays of strings are stored as ASCII text with one array value per line with no header.
-The version string is stored as a file named version containing the version string followed by a newline.
+The version string is stored as a file named “version” containing the version string followed by a newline.

 Hdf5 file format: